brano-holy/arch-linux-installer/README.md

 arch-linux-installer
 --------------------
-*Installer for Arch Linux using config file.*
+*Unofficial installer for Arch Linux using config file.*

 `arch-linux-installer` installs clean and minimal Arch Linux installation on whole disk.
 It supports BIOS/EFI and encrypted LVM.